The Few: In popular culture

 The Few, a novel by Alex Kershaw, tells the stories of the men who flew in the Battle of Britain.
 As of 2003, a Hollywood film similarly named The Few was in preparation for release in 2008, based on the story of real-life U.S. pilot Billy Fiske, who ignored his country's neutrality rules and volunteered for the RAF.
 A Variety magazine outline of the film's historical content was said in The Independent to have been described by Bill Bond, who conceived the Battle of Britain Monument in London, as "Totally wrong.
 The whole bloody lot."

+"One of the Few", a song by British band Pink Floyd from their album The Final Cut (1983), describes a war veteran's return from the battlefield, specifically a pilot from the Battle of Britain, to pursue teaching, which connects to "The Hero's Return", another song from the album which is sung from the veteran's perspective.
+The Horrible Histories song called “The Few” commemorates the airmen and women, including Sir Douglas Bader.